Selangor FC to release collectible fourth jersey this season | Goal.com

 "It's what the fans want, they want something that is limited.
 This particular kit will only be produced in a limited number, and will come with a certificate and an identification number.
 It's a collectible item," stated Johan.

 However, the release dates for their second, third and fourth kit are yet to be determined according to Johan, due to the pandemic restrictions.
-For example, Johan had first told Goal that the home kit will be launched in early January.
+For example, Johan had first told Goal that the home kit will be launched in early January, instead of the eventual launch date of February 1.

-"I can't reveal the colour of the away strip, but it's different as compared to the home and the third kits.
+"I can't reveal the colour of the away strip, but it will be different compared to the home and the third kits.

-"It has not been designed to celebrate anything from the past however, this one's for the future; something more youthful and energetic," he added.
+"And tt has not been designed to celebrate anything from the past, this one's for the future; something more youthful and energetic," he added.